-This unique detox program provides a secure and peaceful setting for our clients, where they are protected from external influences that may trigger their addiction.
+Our unique detox program in Florida provides a secure and peaceful setting for our clients, where they are protected from external influences that may trigger their addiction.
 It is crucial to avoid detoxing alone during the initial stages of recovery, as this can pose serious risks to your health and well-being.

 When you choose Agape Detox Center for your treatment, you’ll get:

 Detox services at Agape Detox Center always start with a medical evaluation and a complete psychological assessment.
 This allows us to customize your care early on.
 We’ll take note of your current pain levels and take steps to alleviate any symptoms you’re experiencing right away.